The main reason I like teaching WOARO (want, obstacle, action, response, outcome) is its simplicity.

 I was reminded of this concern when I read The Simple Life of Humans by Adrian H. Raudaschl.
 Certainly, the article is considering the political and cultural weaponization of simplicity but on a teaching level, it can still be applicable.

 As Raudaschl states, “Simplicity provides a cognitive anchor,” but he cautions that “reducing an idea to its soundbite is deceivingly seductive in its ease of understanding, and purposefully limits discussion parameters.”
-The other danger is that by removing complexity, it “only serves the interests of the person delivering it.”
+The other danger is that removing complexity, “only serves the interests of the person delivering it.”

 Yes, using WOARO makes it easier for me to offer a quick solution to 99% of most story problems, but I’m never certain it accommodates every student’s viewpoint or learning style.